Author & Master Storyteller

 I also married, had three children, traveled, took up gardening and became a pretty good cook (now I just cook for company; my stove is for resale purposes only).
 And I inherited a tabby named Buster who really runs the house and my life.
 Luckily he’s pretty easy to live with and doesn’t complain unless his dish is empty, which is all the time.

-My son helped me create this website as his business sense is intact along with his sense of humor (a necessity to working on technology with me, so he says).
-My daughter is responsible for introducing me to Facebook and had a beautiful baby girl in August.
-(Baby trumps technology, Son).
+My daughter, Teresa, helped me create my website as her business sense is intact along with her sense of humor (a necessity to working on technology with me, so she says).

-I have also finished the fourth book in The Cavelli Angel Saga, Angel Boy, coming out November 2016.
-The Cavelli Angel Saga is a romantic suspense quartet about an Italian immigrant family in 1925—the Cavelli family.
-The family consists of three brothers—Michael, Raphael, and Gabriel, named after the archangels (and angels they’re not!) and two sisters, Anna and Tessia.
+I have also finished the fourth book in the Cavelli Angel Saga, a romantic suspense quartet about an Italian immigrant family in 1926.
+The Cavelli family consists of three brothers---Michael, Raphael, and Gabriel, named after the archangels by their overly optimistic mother (and angels they’re not) and two sisters, Anna and Tessia.

 Download a FREE copy of the